cektor/ShortAs/README.md

 pyinstaller --onefile --noconsole shortas.py
 ```

-# To install directly on Windows or Linux
+# To install directly on Linux